Eminem: 2003–2007: Production work, Encore and musical hiatus

 Despite its lead single's humorous theme, Encore explored serious subject matter with the anti-war song "Mosh", which criticized President George W. Bush.
 On October 25, 2004, a week before the 2004 U.S. Presidential election, Eminem released the video for "Mosh" on the Internet.
 In it, Eminem gathers an army of Bush-administration victims and leads them to the White House.
 When they break in, it is learned that they are there to register to vote; the video ends with "VOTE Tuesday November 2."
 After Bush's reelection, the video's ending was changed to Eminem and the protesters invading the White House during a speech by the president.
 Also in 2004, Eminem launched a satellite music channel, Shade 45, on Sirius radio, which was described by his manager as "essentially a destination to get and hear things that other people aren't playing."

 Eminem began his first U.S. concert tour in three years in the summer of 2005 with the Anger Management 3 Tour, but in August, he canceled the European leg of the tour, later announcing that he had entered drug rehabilitation for treatment of a "dependency on sleep medication".
 Meanwhile, industry insiders speculated that Eminem was considering retirement, while rumors circulated that a double album titled The Funeral would be released.
 In July, the Detroit Free Press reported a possible final bow for Eminem as a solo performer, quoting members of his inner circle as saying that he would embrace the roles of producer and label executive.
 A greatest hits album, Curtain Call: The Hits, was released on December 6, 2005, by Aftermath Entertainment, and sold nearly 441,000 copies in the U.S. in its first week, marking Eminem's fourth consecutive number-one album on the Billboard Hot 200, and was certified double platinum by the RIAA.
 However, Eminem suggested that month on WKQI's "Mojo in the Morning" show that he would be taking a break as an artist: "I'm at a point in my life right now where I feel like I don't know where my career is going ...
 This is the reason that we called it 'Curtain Call' because this could be the final thing.
 We don't know."

 Proof's death in 2006 was one of the factors that caused Eminem to fall into depression during his five-year hiatus.

-In April 2006, Proof, who was Eminem's childhood friend, was murdered.
+In April 2006, Proof, who was Eminem's childhood friend, was killed.
 Eight months later, on December 5, Eminem released a compilation album titled Eminem Presents: The Re-Up that featured Proof and other Shady Records artists.